amoudgl/funnybot/README.md

 # funnybot

 This is an attempt to create a funny bot trained on a corpus of jokes.
-The goal of the project is to draw samples from a character level LSTM model, which should actually be funny.
+The goal of the project is to draw samples which are actually funny, from a character level LSTM model.

 Read my [blog post](https://amoudgl.github.io/2017-03-01/funnybot/) for detailed analysis and results.